Classification of Self-Dual Vertex Operator Superalgebras of Central Charge at Most 24: Dual Pairs in s

 \subsection{Cartan Subalgebras in \VOA{}s}

-We describe a theory of Cartan subalgebras in \strat{} \voa{}s $V$ and associate a positive-definite, even lattice $L$ with each nice \voa{} \cite{Mas14,Hoe17}.
+We describe a theory of Cartan subalgebras in \strat{} \voa{}s $V$ and associate an (in a certain sense) maximal positive-definite, even lattice $L$ with each such \voa{} (cf.\ \cite{Hoe17,Mor21}).
+This is an application of the main result of \cite{Mas14} (with preliminary results in \cite{Li01,DM06b}).
+As we remark below, it is straightforward to extend this result to \svoa{}s, in which case the associated lattice may be even or odd (cf.\ \cite{DH12}).
 Then we explain how this can be used to write the \voa{} $V$ as a simple-current extension of a certain dual pair in $V$ (see, e.g., \cite{CKLR19,CGN21}).

-Given a \voa{} $V$ of CFT-type, it is well known that $[a,b]:=a_0b$ for $a,b\in V_1$ equips $V$ with the structure of a Lie algebra.
+Given a \voa{} $V$ of CFT-type, it is well known that $[a,b]\coloneqq a_0b$ for $a,b\in V_1$ equips $V_1$ with the structure of a Lie algebra.
 In the following, we assume that $V$ is \strat{} and has central charge $c$.
-Then the Lie algebra $V_1$ is reductive, i.e.\ a direct sum
+Then the Lie algebra~$V_1$ is reductive, i.e.\ a direct sum

-of a semisimple part $\g=\g_1\oplus\cdots\oplus\g_s$ (with simple ideals $\g_i$) and an abelian part $\mathfrak{a}$ \cite{DM04b}.
-Suppose that $V_1$ has rank $r:=\rk(V_1)$.
+of a semisimple part $\g=\g_1\oplus\dots\oplus\g_s$ with simple ideals $\g_i$ and an abelian part~$\mathfrak{a}$ \cite{DM04b}.
+Suppose that $V_1$ has rank $r\coloneqq\rk(V_1)$.
 We remark that if $V$ is nice, i.e.\ also satisfies the positivity condition, then $r\leq c$~\cite{DM04b}.

-The \voa{} $V$ is endowed with a non-degenerate, invariant bilinear form $\langle\cdot,\cdot\rangle$, which is unique up to a non-zero scalar and symmetric.
+The \voa{} $V$ is endowed with a non-degenerate, invariant bilinear form $\langle\cdot,\cdot\rangle$, which is unique up to a non-zero scalar and symmetric \cite{FHL93}.
 As usual, we normalise it such that $\langle\vac,\vac\rangle=-1$.
-The form restricts to a non-degenerate, invariant bilinear form on the Lie algebra $V_1$ (and on each of the direct summands) and is given by $a_1b=b_1a=\langle a,b\rangle\vac$ for $a,b\in V_1$.
+The form restricts to a non-degenerate, invariant bilinear form on the Lie algebra $V_1$ (and on each of the direct summands $\g_i$) and is given by $a_1b=b_1a=\langle a,b\rangle\vac$ for $a,b\in V_1$.

 The (in general non-full) \vosa{} $\langle V_1\rangle$ of $V$ generated by $V_1$ is isomorphic to the tensor product